ansible/ansible/docs/docsite/rst/windows_winrm.rst

 * Use ``become`` to bypass all WinRM restrictions and run a command as it would locally.
-Unlike using an authentication transport like ``credssp`` this will also remove the non-interactive restriction and the Windows Update API
+Unlike using an authentication transport like ``credssp`` this will also remove the non-interactive restriction and API restrictions like WUA and DPAPI

 * Use a scheduled task to run a command which can be created with the ``win_scheduled_task`` module.
 Like ``become`` this bypasses all WinRM